 - Matte acrylic varnish

 *You can find this in the housewares department of Walmart, or order it online.
 Or just use clear tape.
-It’s to keep the cardstock from getting wet when you add your paper mache.
+It keeps the cardstock from getting wet when you add your paper mache.